NavyaG-lab/Tech-writer/etl_users/dataset_series.md

   `withTransform` accepts any valid Spark `Column` expression.

-  **NB**: don't abuse transforms; a `DatasetSeriesOp`'s primary purpose is to reconcile versions.
-Other logic can be implemented with a normal SparkOp consuming your `DatasetSeriesOp`
+  **NB**: don't abuse transforms; a `DatasetSeriesContractOp`'s primary purpose is to reconcile versions.
+Other logic can be implemented with a normal SparkOp consuming your `DatasetSeriesContractOp`

 * Looks for attributes which do not exist in the `contractSchema` and tries to rename them to match an attribute from the `contractSchema`, using their `as` field: